 CSNBTRV

-Output Integer
+return_code Output Integer

-Output Integer
+reason_code Output Integer

-In/Output Integer
+exit_data_length In/Output Integer

-In/Output String
+exit_data In/Output String

-Input Integer one or two
+rule_array_count Input Integer 1 or 2

-Input String rule_array_count 8 bytes
+rule_array Input String rule_array_count 8 bytes

-Input Integer 64
+transaction_key_identifier_length Input Integer 64

-Input String 64 bytes
+transaction_key_identifier Input String 64 bytes

-Input Integer
+transaction_info_length Input Integer

-Input String transaction_info_length bytes
+transaction_info Input String transaction_info_length bytes

-In/Output Integer
+validation_values_length In/Output Integer

-In/Output String validation_values_length bytes
+validation_values In/Output String validation_values_length bytes

-Output In/Output In/Output Input Input Input Input Input Input Input In/Output OutputIntegerIn/OutputIntegerIn/OutputStringInputIntegerInputStringInputIntegerInputStringInputIntegerInputInteger

-For the definitions of the return_code, reason_code, exit_data_length, and exit_data parameters, see "Parameters Common to All Verbs" on page 1-11.
+For the definitions of the return_code, reason_code, exit_data_length, and exit_data parameters, see "Parameters common to all verbs" on page 9.

-The rule_array_count parameter points to an integer for the number of the rule-array elements.
-The value must be one or two for this verb.
+The rule_array_count parameter points to an integer containing the number of the rule-array elements in the rule_array variable.
+The value must be 1 or 2 for this verb.

 The rule_array parameter is a pointer to a string variable containing an array of keywords.
-The keywords are eight bytes in length, left-justified, and padded on the right with space characters, as shown below.
+The keywords are 8 bytes in length, left-aligned, and padded on the right with space characters, as shown in the following table.

-Keyword Meaning Operation (one, opt ional) VERIFY Specifies verification of the value presented in the validation values variable.
+Keyword Meaning Operation (one, optional) VERIFY Specifies verification of the value presented in the validation values variable.
 (This is the default when the CSC-3 , CSC-4 , or CSC-5 keywords are used.)
 GENERATE Specifies generation of transaction validation values.
 (This is the default when the CSC-345 keyword is used.)
-American Express card security codes (one required with VERIFY) CSC-3 3-digit card security code (CSC) located on the signature panel (the default), VERIFY implied CSC-4 4-digit CSC located on the front of the card, VERIFY implied CSC-5 5-digit CSC located on the magnetic stripe, VERIFY implied American Express card security codes (required with GENERATE) CSC-345 Generates 3-byte, 4-byte, 5-byte values when given an account number and an expiration date, GENERATE implied.
+American Express card security codes (one required with VERIFY) CSC-3 3-digit card security code (CSC) located on the signature panel (the default), VERIFY implied.
+CSC-4 4-digit CSC located on the front of the card, VERIFY implied.
+CSC-5 5-digit CSC located on the magnetic stripe, VERIFY implied.
+American Express card security codes (required with GENERATE) CSC-345 Generates 3-byte, 4-byte, 5-byte values when given an account number and an expiration date, GENERATE implied.